 Health Center Application

-The 2023 application process and guidance for submitting deeming applications for Federal Tort Claims Act (FTCA) medical malpractice coverage is detailed within Program Assistance Letter (PAL) 2021-01 (PDF - 445 KB).
+The application process and guidance for submitting deeming applications for Federal Tort Claims Act (FTCA) medical malpractice coverage are detailed within Program Assistance Letter (PAL) 2024-03 (PDF - 812 KB)

 Initial Applications

 Health centers may submit an initial deeming application via the electronic, web-based EHB system at any time during the year when the system is open to accept applications.
-However, we strongly suggest that grantees request initial FTCA coverage well in advance of their desired coverage start date.
+However, we strongly suggest that grantees request initial FTCA coverage well before their desired coverage start date.

 Redeeming Applications

-All currently deemed grantees must submit a FTCA redeeming application and submit redeeming applications for any sub-recipients (as applicable) on or before July 8, 2022 in order to be eligible to be deemed for the entirety of CY 2023 without a gap in coverage.
+All currently deemed grantees must submit a FTCA redeeming application and submit redeeming applications for any sub-recipients (as applicable) on or before June 24, 2024, to be eligible to be deemed for the entirety of CY 2025 without a coverage gap.

 Grantees are responsible for ensuring that the information needed to complete their redeeming application has been successfully submitted to HRSA through the EHB.
-If additional information or clarification is needed to support an application, HRSA may notify the grantee through the EHB.
-The grantee will be given 10 business days from the date of such EHB notification to resubmit the application with the requested information.
-It is important that grantees provide a timely response to all requests for information in order to assure a timely review and notification.
-Grantees that do not provide a responsive submission within 10 business days after receiving notice may have their application determined incomplete and voided.
-If the application is voided, the grantee will receive notification and will be required to resubmit its redeeming application if it wishes to obtain deemed status.
+If additional information or clarification is necessary to support an application, HRSA may notify the grantee through the EHB.
+The grantee will be given ten business days from the date of such EHB notification to resubmit the application with the requested information.
+It is essential that grantees provide a timely response to all requests for information to ensure a timely review and notification.
+Grantees that do not offer a responsive submission within ten business days after receiving notice may have their application determined incomplete and voided.
+If the application is voided, the grantee will receive notification and must resubmit its redeeming application if it wishes to obtain deemed status.

 FTCA Application Tool Kit